National Council of Canadian Muslims: Education

 NCCM engages in anti-Islamophobia educational work with public schools, educators, corporations, unions and others.
 In addition, NCCM provides advocacy services to students who face Islamophobic discrimination or hate at school.

 NCCM has been involved in advocating for anti-Islamophobia strategies at multiple school boards, with the first being passed in the Peel District School Board in Ontario as well as a province-wide strategy in British Columbia.

 Media representation

 NCCM frequently comments in the media on issues related to Islamophobia and racism, and the organization publishes op-eds in Canadian newspapers on various policy issues.

-Controversy
+Legal Case

 NCCM was formerly known as the Canadian Council on American-Islamic Relations (CAIR-CAN) prior to 2013 and was independent of the U.S. organization of a similar name, CAIR.
 In 2014, the NCCM sued former Canadian Prime Minister Stephen Harper and his spokesman Jason MacDonald for defamation for alleging that the organization had connections with a terrorist organization because of similar accusations directed at CAIR; however, these accusations were settled in court when Harper's spokesperson admitted that his statements regarding NCCM were wrong.
 The Government of Canada also issued a statement disavowing MacDonald's inaccurate statement about NCCM.